-The small West African country of Benin was in the vanguard of a new wave of multiparty democracy which spread across the continent since 1991 but its most recent elections have tarnished its image, analysts say, after the opposition were barred, and the military opened fire against protesters.
+The small West African country of Benin was in the vanguard of a new wave of multiparty democracy that spread across the continent from 1991 onwards.
+But Benin's most recent elections have tarnished its image, analysts say, after the opposition were barred, and the military opened fire on protesters.

 The army is still patrolling the streets of Benin's main city, Cotonou, days after deadly force was used against protesters who had gathered close to the home of opposition leader and former President Thomas Boni Yayi.

 No official death toll has been given but the opposition says seven civilians were killed.

 Their anger was sparked by the exclusion of all opposition parties from parliamentary elections on 28 April.
 Turnout was at a record low, at only 27%.

 Internet access was restricted on the day of the polls, a move that rights groups and civil society organisations roundly condemned.

 "A blunt violation of freedom of expression," is what Amnesty International called it, adding it showed an "alarming level of repression".

 "This situation did not start with the elections," Adeline Van Houtte of the Economist Intelligence Unit told the BBC.
 "Over past year we have seen the constraining of civil liberties and crackdowns on protests."

 "Democracy has been planted in minds of citizens and has been for a long time, so this was a final blow.
 It has ruined Benin's image at the national and international level."

 What does it mean for democracy in Benin?